 How to get Photoshop

 If you don't yet have Photoshop but you'd like to try it out to see what all the fuss is about, you can get a 7-day trial version of the Adobe Creative Cloud Photography Plan.
-Follow the link below to find out more about Adobe's software subscriptions.
+Find out how the Adobe Photography Plans work (opens in new tab) to make sure that you choose the best option.

 The new Texture adjustment in Camera Raw or Lightroom works wonders over skin.
 Grab the adjustment Brush and dial in a negative value, then paint over skin for a nice softening effect that retains the texture of the skin, while smoothing out any imperfections and rough patches.